Angular-Wave/angular.ts/src/directive/events/events.md

 **Priority:** `0`

 **Description:**
-Enables binding AngularJS expressions to onsubmit events.
+Enables binding AngularTS expressions to onsubmit events.

 Additionally, it prevents the default action (which for forms means sending the request to the server and reloading the current page), but only if the form does not contain `action`, `data-action`, or `x-action` attributes.